-SEO is a key Digital Marketing strategy.
+SEO is key in any Digital Marketing strategy.

 After all, who wouldn’t want to show up within the top organic search results on Google?

-And having a good SEO strategy can get you there!
+Having a good SEO strategy can get you there!

 Best of all?
 You can achieve all of this without having to invest in paid advertising.